MichalOpoka/ecfr/cfr/title-09-Animals-Animal-Products/chapter-I-Animal-Plant-Health-Inspection-Service-Department-Agriculture/subchapter-C-Interstate-Transportation-Animals-Including-Poultry-Animal-Products/part-78-Brucellosis/subpart-A-General-Provisions/section-78.1.md

 *Class B State or area.* A State or area which meets standards for classification as a Class B State or area and is certified as such on initial classification or on reclassification by the State animal health official, the Veterinarian in Charge, and the Administrator.
 Any reclassification will be made in accordance with § 78.40 of this part.
 The following are the standards to attain and maintain Class B status.

-(a) *Surveillance* - (1) *Brucellosis ring test.* The brucellosis ring test shall be conducted in the State or area at least four times per year at approximately 90-day intervals.
+(a) *Surveillance*—(1) *Brucellosis ring test.* The brucellosis ring test shall be conducted in the State or area at least four times per year at approximately 90-day intervals.
 All herds producing milk for sale shall be included in at least three of the four brucellosis ring tests per year.

-(2) *Market Cattle Identification (MCI) program* - (i) *Coverage.* All recognized slaughtering establishments in the State or area must participate in the MCI program.
+(2) *Market Cattle Identification (MCI) program*—(i) *Coverage.* All recognized slaughtering establishments in the State or area must participate in the MCI program.
 Blood samples shall be collected from at least 95 percent of all cows and bulls 2 years of age or over at each recognized slaughtering establishment and subjected to an official test;

-(ii) *Brucellosis reactors* - (A) *Tracebacks.* At least 80 percent of all brucellosis reactors found in the course of MCI testing must be traced to the farm of origin.
+(ii) *Brucellosis reactors*—(A) *Tracebacks.* At least 80 percent of all brucellosis reactors found in the course of MCI testing must be traced to the farm of origin.

 (B) *Successfully closed cases.* The State or area must successfully close at least 90 percent of the MCI reactor cases traced to the farm of origin during the 12-consecutive-month period immediately prior to the most recent anniversary of the date the State or area was classified Class B. To successfully close an MCI reactor case, State representatives or APHIS representatives must conduct an epidemiologic investigation at the farm of origin within 30 days after notification by the cooperative State-Federal laboratory that brucellosis reactors were found on the MCI test.
 Herd blood tests must be conducted or the herd must be confined to the premises under quarantine within 30 days after notification that brucellosis reactors were found on the MCI test, unless a designated epidemiologist determines that: